Incorporation process

 There is a prescribed fee of MUR3,000 to pay and the company will then be assigned a company number and a certificate of incorporation.

-For Global Business Corporations and Authorised Companies, the application for incorporation must be made through a management company licensed by the FSC.
-An application to the FSC must also be made to obtain the Global Business Corporation Licence or the Authorised Company Licence.
+For Global Business Corporations and Authorized Companies, the application for incorporation must be made through a management company licensed by the FSC.
+An application to the FSC must also be made to obtain the Global Business Corporation License or the Authorized Company License.

 Mexico